InvadingOctopus/octopuskit/README.md

         // Track the first touch that begins inside the sprite.
         NodeTouchComponent(),

-        // Let the player select and drag an individual sprite.
+        // Let the player select and drag a specific sprite.
         // This differs from the TouchControlledPositioningComponent in a previous example,
         // which repositions nodes regardless of where the touch began.
         TouchControlledDraggingComponent() ]))